 Several competitions, open to tourists, take place.
 Naga chilly eating and Pork fat eating competition leave the audience in splits and that is quite a sight to see.
-Tourists and photographer are enthralled by these magnificent performances.
+Tourists and photographers are enthralled by these magnificent performances.
 Evident from the photographs that are now spread all over the Internet.

 During the last two days of the festival, a Christmas choral concert is organized.
 Talented local performers from North East India take the stage and bring in the Christmas flavor to the festival.

 On the last day of the festival, a dance of unity is performed around a gigantic fire by all the tribes.
 They form a circle and move to the rhythm of a single song.
 This performance evokes feelings of friendship among the Naga tribes that segues to viewers.